Shivers (video game): Plot

 Sir Hubert Windlenot was a peer of the British nobility, and as an archeologist, a member of the Royal Society.
 His interest in controversial fringe topics such as ancient astronauts, Hollow Earth, Atlantis and cryptozoology earned him the reputation of a mad scientist.
 Renouncing his life as a noble, he moved to America, where he attempted to open "Professor Windlenot's Museum of the Strange and Unusual" in Mt.
 Pleasant, Ohio, dedicated to his findings and theories.
-Construction took two decades to house both exhibits and thematic installations with several puzzles to entertain the visitors (such as an Ancient Egyptian-themed artificial lake, an underground maze that leads to a Dero installation, a greenhouse, and a diorama dedicated to Atlantis).
+Construction took two decades to house both exhibits and thematic installations with several puzzles to entertain the visitors (such as an Ancient Egyptian-themed artificial lake featuring a solar barque, an underground maze that leads to a Dero installation, a greenhouse, and a diorama dedicated to Atlantis).
 However, Windlenot mysteriously disappeared before the museum was completed.

 The player steps into the shoes of a teenager dared by his friends to spend the night on the grounds of the museum, which is said to be haunted.

 Upon entering and exploring the museum, the player discovers that fifteen years prior, in 1980, while Windlenot was on one of his archaeological excursions, two students from the local high school had broken into the museum and accidentally released evil spirits from an exhibited set of ceramic vessels from the Moche Valley.
-These spirits, known as "ixupi", draw the "life essence" or "Ka" from humans.
+These spirits, known as "Ixupi", draw the "life essence" or "Ka" from humans.
 They had been trapped in the vessels by the Zapana, a fictional South American indigenous people.
-The ixupi are each associated with various materials, elements and natural forces, such as sand, cloth, wax, and electricity, which they can inhabit and lie in wait for unsuspecting humans.
-The ixupi killed the teens, and eventually Windlenot himself, allowing three of the thirteen spirits to escape into the world.
+The Ixupi are each associated with various materials, elements and natural forces, such as sand, cloth, wax, and electricity, which they can inhabit and lie in wait for unsuspecting humans.
+The Ixupi killed the teens, and eventually Windlenot himself, allowing three of the thirteen spirits to escape into the world.

 The player becomes tasked with finding a way to capture the ten remaining spirits before the sun rises (though no actual time limit is imposed on the player) and freeing the trapped ghosts of Windlenot and the teens.
-This can be done by finding each vessel and its matching talisman/lid throughout the museum, and then using it on the corresponding ixupi to capture it.
+This can be done by finding each vessel and its matching talisman/lid throughout the museum, and then using it on the corresponding Ixupi to capture it.
 In order to find all these items, the player has to explore the museum by completing puzzles of varying difficulty, navigating mazes, and making use of secret passages.
 Along the way, the player can find documents chronicling the exploits of Windlenot and the belongings of the two students, expanding their backstory, with elements hinting at their lives, relationships and motivations.

-At the end of the game, the player captures the ixupi of electricity from the museum's power generator, causing an explosion.
+At the end of the game, the player captures the electricity Ixupi from the museum's power generator, causing an explosion.
 The player's friends appear outside the broken wall as dawn breaks.
 A newspaper clipping then reveals that the bodies of Windlenot and the two teens were recovered by the authorities, solving the 15-year-old mystery of their disappearance.